bartoszbogacz/kartomat/README.md

 - Only send deltas of GameState to reduce traffic.

-- Re-compute overlaps as neccessary, dont do it once for all as most computations are wasted most of the time

 - Multiple views sharing the same player.
 Change map of sockets from player->socket to socket->player